Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 == Changelog ==

 = TBA =
-* [DEV] The bundled ifthenpay suggestion module's opt-out check now uses the constant the module itself defines (`NAKEDCAT_RECOMMEND_IFTHENPAY`), it previously checked one that was never defined
+* [DEV] Bundled ifthenpay suggestion module updated

 = 8.1 - 2026-08-02 =
 * [FIX] Blocks checkout: NIF is now also validated server-side when the order is processed, not just client-side, so a missing or invalid NIF can no longer be submitted with JavaScript disabled or by calling the Store API directly